 we are planning to take a trip…

-Not only do we plan to see the sights, we are hoping to find some of the places listed on the census records and stand on the streets where our ancestors feet have stood.
+Not only do we plan to see the sights, but we are also hoping to find some of the places listed on the census records and stand on the streets where our ancestors’ feet have stood.

 Any tips or words of wisdom are greatly appreciated!

 Ancestry.com has a referral program that saves you 10% on the kit and rewards me $10 if you purchase through them.
-You can find my link on my twitter account, which is in the side menu of my blog.
+I would be happy to send you a link if you are interested.
 This post has not been sponsored by them.
 The referral program is offered to any person who purchases a kit through them.
 And even if you don’t use my link, they run specials all the time with a percentage off of the full price (usually around holidays when you might like to know your lineage).

 Let your light shine!